ionic-team/ionic-site/docs/v2/components/index.md

 }
 ```

-To navigate from one page to another simply push or pop a new view onto the stack:
+To navigate from one page to another simply push or pop a new page onto the stack:

 ```typescript
 @Page({